The African Continental Free Trade Agreement offers a chance for digital technologies to reduce inequality – or to exacerbate it

 The size of digital markets in Africa are relatively small even in countries with active tech sectors such as Kenya, Nigeria and South Africa.
 A single African digital market, as proposed in the African Union’s Digital Transformation Strategy, will create a far more viable market for new entrants.
 It is thus an opportunity to rethink innovation policy so that the market is open to many more entrants.
 As existing international legal instruments constrain the policy space for national governments, the AfCFTA protocol could either open that policy space or constrain it further.

 It may seem obvious that the AfCFTA will lead to greater economic opportunity for many Africans simply through enabling cross-border trade.
 Yet, the results of previous trade agreements, notably the Global Agreement on Tariffs and Trade with the accompanying WTO-TRIPS agreement, as well as bi-lateral free trade agreements, have not been equally beneficial to all countries.
 Even as the AfCFTA intellectual property chapter is due to be negotiated, the World Trade Organisation (WTO) has failed the developing world.
-More than two years after the start of the global pandemic and the extraordinary measures imposed by governments worldwide, the WTO has enabled a few countries in the global North to prioritise the profits of pharmaceutical companies over human lives by refusing to agree urgently on the flexibilities required by developing countries to freely make and import vaccines.
+More than two years after the start of the global pandemic and the extraordinary measures imposed by governments worldwide, the WTO has enabled a few countries in the Global North to prioritise the profits of pharmaceutical companies over human lives by refusing to agree urgently on the flexibilities required by developing countries to freely make and import vaccines.

-Some commentators insist that, because the AfCFTA is being negotiated by Africans, for Africans and without (overt) trade pressures this is an opportunity to ensure a free trade agreement that benefits Africans unequivocally.
+Some commentators insist that, because the AfCFTA is being negotiated by Africans, for Africans and without (overt) trade pressures, this is an opportunity to ensure a free trade agreement that benefits Africans unequivocally.
 But this depends on what the negotiators, and the experts advising them, believe a free trade agreement and its provisions on e-commerce, competition and intellectual property can achieve.

 Digital Inclusion in Africa

 Data policy and competition regulation are important factors in digital inclusion.
 But intellectual property law is just as important since it is the primary way that innovation, whatever the aspirations of innovation policies, is regulated.
 It also requires attention since competition regulations have tended to leave intellectual property untouched.
 For example, South African competition legislation does not include abuse of intellectual property rights as a prohibited practice but does allow holders of intellectual property rights to obtain an exemption from regulation of their practices.
-Since the intellectual property has been relatively neglected in discussions of digital inclusion and beneficial data flow the remainder of this analysis thus concentrates on the opportunities for inclusive inclusion in the AfCFTA intellectual property protocol.
+Since the intellectual property has been relatively neglected in discussions of digital inclusion and beneficial data flow, the remainder of this analysis thus concentrates on the opportunities for inclusive inclusion in the AfCFTA intellectual property protocol.

-Copyright and patent grant monopoly rights over most uses of technology.
+Copyright and patents grant monopoly rights over most uses of technology.
 Both reflect the assumptions of manufacturing economics in which stand-alone products are protected from copying to enable the manufacturer to recoup investments in research and development required to set up manufacturing.
 However digital technologies are interdependent, relying on multiple layers working together to operate.
 Each new innovation is reliant not only on previous innovations but many other technologies.

 Since data is a representation of a state of the world, a fact, rather than an intellectual creation, it has not historically been controlled by intellectual property, although in a few Anglophone jurisdictions compilations of data by human effort are granted thin protection over any creativity in the arrangement of that data.
 Even that is not a good fit for much larger accumulations of data by automated means that grants market power to its controller even without intellectual property rights.